wmcbrine/PDCurses/docs/README.md

 PDCurses Web Site
 =================

 This directory contains the files for https://pdcurses.org/ .
+The main documentation for PDCurses is now in [man].

+[man]: ../man/README.md